 Nearest Tourist Information Centres:

-Situated in the heart of the market town of Hexham, Hexham Abbey is one of the earliest surviving Christian foundations in Britain.
-Originally a Benedictine Abbey, then an Augustinian Priory and the Parish Church of Hexham.
+Situated in the heart of the market town of Hexham, Hexham Abbey is one of the most-visited free attractions in the North East and has a new visitor centre, an interactive exhibition, cafe, and shop.